|Hašek, Jaroslav Matěj František|

 Hašek in IR 91, probably in Żdżary in August.
 To the left of him is František Strašlipka (with the cigarette).

-As we already know Jaroslav Hašek had on 25 May been partly superarbitrated for health reasons and assigned lighter duties (capable of Rettungsdienst, i.e. rescue duties).
+As we already know Jaroslav Hašek had on 25 May been partly superarbitrated on health grounds and assigned lighter duties (capable of Rettungsdienst, i.e. rescue duties).
 After arriving in Királyhida this put him in contact with Jan Vaněk, a staff sergeant who was responsible for accounting and logistics.
 Vaněk was subsequently to find his way into world literature through this encounter.
-He was arguably the most obvious of all the “prototypes” found in Švejk.
-The author helped him with office duties, and also got to know the cook Perníček, perhaps a model for cook Jurajda.
+He was arguably the most obvious of all the “prototypes” found in The Good Soldier Švejk.
+Hašek helped him with the office duties, and also got to know the cook Perníček, perhaps a model for cook Jurajda.
 Vaněk was to provide valuable testimonies about Hašek's time in the k.u.k.
 Heer, as retold by Jan Morávek in 1924, Večerní České slovo.
 The series from 1924 is by far the most detailed we have on Hašek's period in the Austro-Hungarian army, and should be considered the very first contribution to “Švejkology”.
 Morávek also personally met the author in Királyhida.

 Hašek in IR 91.
 According to Jan Morávek this photo was taken at the beginning of September 1915 with Hašek already promoted to Gefreiter.

 XII.
 Marschbataillon of IR 91 was formed around 1 June 1915, and the soldiers continued training and preparation for front duty.
-The commander of the battalion was Franz Wenzel, a major who also inspired a character in the novel.
+The commander of the battalion was Franz Wenzel, a major who served as inspiration for Major Wenzl in the novel.

 Each battalion consisted of four companies, and Hašek was assigned to the 4th (deduced from the Qualifikationsbeschreibung of Hans Bigler).
 Kejla however assigns him to the 3rd company and Vlček to the 2nd!
 There is however no doubt that Švejk’s 11th march company never existed.
 This fictional unit is rather a projection of 11.
 Feldkompanie in which Jaroslav Hašek was soon to serve.